Extensibility home page

-Dynamics 365 for Finance and Operations, Enterprise Edition is customized extensively by ISV’s, VAR’s, and even some customers.
+Dynamics 365 for Finance and Operations, Enterprise edition is customized extensively by partner’s, VAR’s, and even some customers.
 The ability to customize the product is a strength of the product that historically has been supported through overlayering of the application code.
 The move to the cloud with more agile servicing and frequent updates requires a less intrusive customization model, which makes updates less likely to impact custom solutions.
 This new model is called extensibility and will ultimately replace customization by overlayering.

 These introductory topics contain general information about how Finance and Operations supports customization, including information on when customization transitions from overlayering to purely extension based.
-Here is also described how you can log extensibility requests to Microsoft; along with a general frequent questions and answers.
+These topics also explain how to log extensibility requests to Microsoft, along with frequently asked questions and answers.